ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part6/readme.md

 ```

 The _join_ method waits until the future is completed and returns the result.
-This method can not throw checked exceptions (it can be used as a method reference for example in Streams API).
+This method can not throw checked exceptions (it can be used as a method reference, for example, in Streams API).

 ```